derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Quote Tracker (market symbols etc)** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
+**9) Quote Tracker (market symbols etc)** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
 The user can set how often the stocks are checked.
 For CLI, show whether the stock has moved up or down. *Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust